Exact Rotating Wave Approximation: Derivation of Effective Hamiltonian

-As discussed at the end of Sec.~\ref{MT}, in the case of $m_0$ we need to take into account only the lowest two terms of the Taylor series (\ref{Taylorexpansion}) of $X_i = H_1$.
-Using Eq.~(\ref{mt0}) we thus obtain
+As discussed at the end of Sec.~\ref{MT}, for the first-order Magnus-Taylor expansion the Taylor series (\ref{Taylorexpansion}) of $X_i = H_1$ can be truncated at $k=1$.
+Using the definition of $\m_0$ as given by Eq.~(\ref{mt0}), we thus obtain